Gemination: Phonetics

 Lengthened fricatives, nasals, laterals, approximants and trills are simply prolonged.
-In lengthened stops, the obstruction of the airway is prolonged, which delays release, and the "hold" is lengthened.
+In lengthened stops, the obstruction of the airway is prolonged, which delays release, and the closure is lengthened.
+That is, /tʰː/ is pronounced [tːʰ], not *[tʰː].
+In affricates, it is also the closure that is lengthened, not the fricative release.
+That is, /t͜sː/ is pronounced [tːs], not *[tsː].

 In terms of consonant duration, Berber and Finnish are reported to have a 3-to-1 ratio, compared with around 2-to-1 (or lower) in Japanese, Italian, and Turkish.

 Phonology

 Gemination of consonants is distinctive in some languages and then is subject to various phonological constraints that depend on the language.

 In some languages, like Italian, Swedish, Faroese, Icelandic, and Luganda, consonant length and vowel length depend on each other.
 A short vowel within a stressed syllable almost always precedes a long consonant or a consonant cluster, and a long vowel must be followed by a short consonant.
 In Classical Arabic, a long vowel was lengthened even more before permanently-geminate consonants.

 In other languages, such as Finnish, consonant length and vowel length are independent of each other.
 In Finnish, both are phonemic; taka /taka/ 'back', takka /takːa/ 'fireplace' and taakka /taːkːa/ 'burden' are different, unrelated words.
 Finnish consonant length is also affected by consonant gradation.
-Another important phenomenon is sandhi, which produces long consonants at word boundaries when there is an archiphonemic glottal stop > otas se 'take it!'
+Another important phenomenon is sandhi, which produces long consonants at word boundaries when there is an archiphonemic glottal stop > otas se 'take it (imperative)!'.